w9n/garden/docs/basics/installation.md

 #### Step 2: Docker and local Kubernetes

-To install Docker, Kubernetes and kubectl, we strongly recommend Docker for Mac (edge version).
+To install Docker, Kubernetes and kubectl, we strongly recommend Docker for Mac.

-_Note: you need to install the **edge version** of Docker for Mac to enable Kubernetes support._
+_Note: If you have an older version installed, you may need to update it in order to enable Kubernetes support._

 Once installed, open Docker for Mac's preferences, go to the Kubernetes section, tick `Enable Kubernetes` and save.
 Please refer to their